jade9890/DecemberCodingChallenge2024/README.md

         Objective: Array manipulation/ dynamic list transformations.
 Spent over 3 hours but genuinely couldnt figure out a way to solve this without getting an infinite loop

+Day 12
+        start: 1:40pm
+        finish: 4:38pm
+        total time: 3 hours

+        Objective: use DFS and hashmaps to split each plant region up, count perimeter and area and get the total cost by multiply the 2 values and adding all the costs up.

+        difficulty level: 8/10.
+I almost gave up because the past 2 days have been fails, but I'm glad I kept going and finished even though it took forever to do.
+Needed help with implementing the DFS because originally I just did a simply key and value with no regions so for the plant I, it was just one whole thing instead of 2 parts.